dbosk/crocus/paper/reviews/popets-2019.3-rebuttal.md

 Reviewer 2

-Definitions not entirely formal: working on it.
+Definitions not entirely formal: if there are specific parts that should be more formalized, we'll be happy to work on that.

 Single participant gathering proof shares for friends: The distance bounding prevents this being done by relaying messages.
 The terrorist-fraud assumption from distance bounding also prevents giving the private key (or phone containing it) to someone: the private keys are part of the long-term ID credential, if this ID can be used for other things, as pointed out by Reviewer 1, then you will not allow just anyone to use it.